mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 </dict>
 ```

-Now, run the app.
-If everything is properly setup, it should print the following:
+Run the app.
+If everything is correctly setup, it should print our the following:

 ```
 Found 10 movies: